edbennett/web-novice/_episodes/04-requests.md

 Most commonly used for this purpose in web APIs are POST requests.

 As such, we'll switch to using the
-GitHub API to look at how POST requests can be used.
+[GitHub API][github-api-docs-repo] to look at how POST requests can be used.

 This will require a GitHub Personal Access Token.
 If you don't already have one,